Skip to main content

 How Do Different Hormones and Lifestyles Interact?

 The synergy between hormonal support and lifestyle is not merely additive; it is a complex biological interaction.
 A systematic review of studies combining physical exercise with HRT in postmenopausal women revealed some fascinating results.
-The combined approach was more effective at lowering systolic than exercise alone.
+The combined approach was more effective at lowering systolic blood pressure than exercise alone.

 This suggests a cooperative effect on the mechanisms that regulate arterial pressure.
 However, the same review noted that the combination could slightly blunt the full effect of exercise on lowering diastolic blood pressure and on improving peak oxygen consumption (VO₂ peak), a key marker of aerobic fitness.